 Setting up Comments Autoreply in the Flows tab

-In Flow Builder (the Flows tab), the Comments Autoreply feature takes the form of an Entry Point.
+In Flow Builder (the Flows tab under the Automation tab), the Comments Autoreply feature takes the form of an Entry Point.
 An Entry Point is simply a channel through which you can bring new users to your Facebook chatbot.
 The Comments Autoreply Entry Point has several extra functionalities in the Flows tab, including the ability to:

 - respond to comments not just on posts, but also on photos, albums, or videos